 From exhibition furniture to architectural models, mobile photo booths to sculptures, 5 Star has designed and manufactured custom cases for many different items and uses.
 Flight case requirements are as unique as anyone using them!

-The uses and contents present a myriad of options, and one of the many areas in which 5 Star specializes is bespoke projects.
+The uses and contents present a myriad of options, and one of the many areas in which 5 Star specialises is bespoke projects.
 Having a custom flight case designed along with the associated custom protective foam inserts is often essential to meet a specific need.

 5 Star has designed bespoke flight cases for every imaginable object – and some that are not!!
 All you need to do is let us know the object needing to be cased together with your ideas … and our dedicated team will do the rest!
 Our design team uses the latest software, CAD technologies and number crunching programmes and spreadsheets for even the simplest of case designs.